sharibarboza/FIL-CAN/cms/files/bylaws/filcan-bylaws.md

   **12.07.
 Duties of the Associate Treasurer:**

-  * To function as the Treasurer in the absence of the Treasurer,
+  * To function as the Treasurer in the absence of the Treasurer.

   * To be familiar with the financial status of the Association.